deadlydog/deadlydog.github.io/_posts/2012-09-14-sql-server-script-commands-to-check-if-object-exists-and-drop-it.md

   </p>
 </div>

-You may have noticed that I wrap the actual DROP statements in an EXEC statement.&#160; This is because if you run the script once and it drops the schema object, if you try to run the script a second time SQL may complain that the schema object does not exist, and won’t allow you to run the script; sort of like failing a compile-time check.&#160; This seems stupid though since we check if the object exists before dropping it, but the “SQL compiler” doesn’t know that.&#160; So to avoid this we convert the drop statement to a string and put it in an EXEC, so that it is not evaluated until “run-time”, and since the IF EXISTS checks prevent that code from being executed if the schema object does not exist, everything works fine.
+You may have noticed that I wrap the actual DROP statements in an EXEC statement.
+This is because if you run the script once and it drops the schema object, if you try to run the script a second time SQL may complain that the schema object does not exist, and won’t allow you to run the script; sort of like failing a compile-time check.
+This seems stupid though since we check if the object exists before dropping it, but the “SQL compiler” doesn’t know that.
+So to avoid this we convert the drop statement to a string and put it in an EXEC, so that it is not evaluated until “run-time”, and since the IF EXISTS checks prevent that code from being executed if the schema object does not exist, everything works fine.

 Happy coding!